Sean Spence

-Sean Ryan Christopher Spence (born June 7, 1990) is an American college football coach and former professional linebacker.
-He is the Edge Rushers coach for Western Michigan University, a position he has held since 2025.
+Sean Ryan Christopher Spence (born June 7, 1990) is an American football coach and former professional linebacker.
+He is the inside linebackers coach for the Los Angeles Chargers of the National Football League (NFL).
 He was selected by the Pittsburgh Steelers in the third round of the 2012 NFL draft.
 He played college football at the University of Miami, where he was named 2008 Atlantic Coast Conference Defensive Rookie of the Year.
 Spence was also a member of the Tennessee Titans and Indianapolis Colts.

 Early life

 At Miami Northwestern High School, Spence was part of the 2007 national championship team as chosen by USA Today.
 His teammates included Lavonte David, Marcus Forston, Jacory Harris, Tommy Streeter, and Brandon Washington.
 As a senior, made more than 100 tackles, with three quarterback sacks, two interceptions (one for a TD).
 As a junior in 2006, made 147 tackles, 10 for losses, with two interceptions (one for a touchdown) and three sacks.

 Spence played in the inaugural Under Armour All-America Game.
 Considered a four-star recruit by Rivals.com, Spence was listed as the No. 13 outside linebacker in the nation.